Actively Recruiting

 - Unable to provide informed consent

-- Presence of conditions explaining symptoms such as pyloric or intestinal obstruction, active H. pylori infection, inflammatory bowel disease, eosinophilic gastroenteritis or esophagitis, acute or chronic renal failure, acute liver failure, or any acute gastrointestinal process
+- Presence of other conditions explaining symptoms such as pyloric or intestinal obstruction, active H. pylori infection, inflammatory bowel disease, eosinophilic gastroenteritis or esophagitis, acute or chronic renal failure, acute liver failure, or other acute gastrointestinal processes

 - Heartburn as predominant symptom